Brandon Crawford Player Props: Giants vs. Diamondbacks

 Brandon Crawford At The Plate

-- Crawford has eight doubles, four home runs and 18 walks while batting .221.
+- Crawford is batting .224 with eight doubles, four home runs and 18 walks.

+- Crawford has picked up a hit in 51.0% of his 49 games this season, with multiple hits in 10.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.